Aokuoi/Leaked-Discord-Token-Gen/README.md

 This is a request gen that I have decided to leak.
-I am sick of seeing money hungry idiots selling these for 5k + and genuienly hate the "token" community so much that I hope this helps prevent these idiots making some money.
+I am sick of seeing money hungry idiots selling these for 5k + and I genuienly hate the "token" community so much that I hope this helps prevent these idiots making some money.

 These steps are from my understanding of it: